lavanya23-8/Autism-Emotion-Detection-CNN/README.md

 This project detects facial emotions using a Convolutional Neural Network (CNN).
 The model takes a face image as input and predicts the emotion such as joy, fear, sadness, surprise, anger, or neutral.

-The project is implemented using Python, TensorFlow, and OpenCV.
+The project is implemented using Python, TensorFlow, and OpenCV

 ## Technologies Used
 Python